College Leaders Cohort

 For over 30 years, the Montana Campus Network for Civic Engagement (MCNCE) has championed civic engagement across Montana’s higher education institutions.
 Representing 18 colleges and universities statewide, MCNCE empowers students to address critical community needs through impactful service projects that foster personal and academic growth.

-In collaboration with The Allstate Foundation and the Center for Expanding Leadership and Opportunity (CELO), MCNCE is offering micro-grants ranging from $300 to $500 to fund student-led service initiatives.
+MCNCE is offering micro-grants ranging from $300 to $500 to fund student-led service initiatives.
 These projects provide students with hands-on opportunities to lead, collaborate, and create lasting change in their communities.

 Supported by our Advisory Committee and dedicated campus mentors, students will gain leadership training, peer mentoring, and the skills to drive impactful projects.
 From expanding food pantry access to supporting native language preservation, these initiatives address pressing issues while developing the next generation of civic leaders.